ReviewMyContract.aiReview My Contract

 Freelance and Creative Services.
 For freelance graphic designers, writers, developers, and consultants, the most important governing law questions are: (1) whether the chosen state enforces non-compete and non-solicitation clauses against independent contractors (California does not; Delaware and Texas are more permissive); (2) whether the state has strong freelancer payment protection laws (New York's Freelance Isn't Free Act requires written contracts and timely payment, with treble damages for violations — these protections survive a Delaware governing law clause under the Act's own enforcement mechanism); and (3) copyright ownership — work-for-hire analysis under the Copyright Act is federal law and not displaced by state governing law choices, but the underlying contractual assignment language is governed by state law.

 Employment Agreements.
 Employment contracts are the area where governing law choices are most frequently challenged.
 Three issues dominate: (1) non-compete enforceability — as the state table above shows, there is massive variation; (2) wage and hour protections — minimum wage, overtime, meal break, and tip-pooling rules vary by state and are often statutory minimum protections that cannot be waived by contract, regardless of governing law choice; (3) anti-discrimination protections — Title VII is federal and unwaivable, but state analog laws (FEHA in California, NYSHRL in New York) may provide additional rights that courts refuse to let a governing law clause eliminate.
-Courts in California, Washington, and New York are especially protective of employee rights against foreign-law evasion.

 Real Estate Contracts.
 Real estate is the clearest example of where a contractual governing law clause routinely yields to mandatory local law.
 The lex situs rule — that the law of the state where real property is located governs questions of title, conveyance, and encumbrances — is so deeply embedded in real property law that it generally overrides contractual choice of law.
 A purchase and sale agreement for Texas real estate governed by New York law still applies Texas recording statutes, Texas title insurance requirements, and Texas deed requirements.
 The practical effect: governing law clauses in real estate contracts control the commercial terms of the deal (payment obligations, representations, breach remedies) but not the property-law aspects.
-Disputes about title or deed defects go to Texas law regardless of what the contract says.

 Construction Contracts.
 Construction contracts often choose the project state's law, and for good reason.
 Mechanic's lien rights, contractor licensing requirements, and construction defect statutes vary dramatically by state and are often statutory minimum protections that cannot be waived.
 Under American Institute of Architects (AIA) standard forms, governing law is designated by state, and courts routinely apply local lien statutes regardless of the parties' governing law choice.
 An unpaid subcontractor in Texas has mechanic's lien rights under Texas Property Code Chapter 53 that survive a California governing law clause.
-Note also that federal construction contracts on federal property are governed by federal contract law (Armed Services and Federal Acquisition Regulations) — state governing law choices in those contracts have limited effect.

 Financial Services and Lending.
 National banks are preempted from state usury laws by the National Bank Act and OCC regulations — a lending agreement governed by South Dakota law (which has no usury ceiling) can charge any interest rate to a borrower in any state.
 This federal preemption of state lending laws is why most credit card agreements choose Delaware or South Dakota governing law.
 For non-bank lenders, state usury and consumer credit protection laws (Truth in Lending Act, state analogs) may not be as easily evaded.
-If you're signing a commercial lending agreement governed by a state with unusual interest rate rules, verify whether the chosen law creates or eliminates any material constraints.

 What to Do

 Identify which industry-specific regulatory overlay applies to your contract, and verify that the governing law clause doesn't quietly eliminate statutory protections you depend on.
 For SaaS buyers, confirm data privacy rights survive.
 For freelancers in New York, confirm the Freelance Isn't Free Act applies regardless of governing law.
-For employees, research whether your state's non-compete law is a "fundamental policy" that overrides the chosen governing law.
+For employees, research whether your state's non-compete law is a 'fundamental policy' that overrides the chosen governing law.
 For real estate contracts, understand that local property law applies regardless of the governing law clause.

 Federal Preemption — When Federal Law Overrides State Choice